viktor-ferenczi/ai-ask-your-code-gpt/README.md

-**This is the full source code of the now discontinued AskYourCode plugn (or GPT) for OpenAI's ChatGPT.
+**This is the full source code of the now discontinued AskYourCode plugin (or GPT) for OpenAI's ChatGPT.
-Please contact me if you want to continue or reuse this project in any form.**
+Please contact me if you want to continue or reuse this project in any form, so I can show you around.**

 ---